Is Pressure Cooker Bone Broth as Healthy: Plus a Recipe

 Electrolytes and natural collagen in bone broth hydrates your cells to help build and maintain your skin, hair, teeth and nails.

 The amino acids (glycine and proline) in bone broth help build connective tissue around your joint cartilage.

 Many people care about weight loss, so I wrote all about bone broth for weight loss for you to read.

 Bone Broth vs. Stock, What’s the Difference?

-Bone broth simmers for 12-48 hours (3 hours in instant pot), while stocks will cook in much less time.
+Bone broth simmers for 12-48 hours (2 hours under pressure), while stocks will cook in much less time.
 2-5 hours or however long the chef feels like cooking it.